-Level I Prerequisites: CAD 111 minimum grade "C" or equivalent 30 lecture, 30 lab, 0 clinical, 0 other, 60 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6; CAD 111 minimum grade "C" or equivalent

 Points, lines and planes and their relationships in space are studied, with emphasis on practical application of principles to actual problems in industry.
 This course was previously IND 112.